-Note: Article updated after MSFS Patch 7 release.
+Note: Article updated after MSFS Sim Update 2

 Here is a quick guide to set-up the best graphics without losing too much performance of the new Microsoft Flight Simulator.
-My kinda solid frames-per-second value increased noticeable and still maintained very good looking graphics visuals and terrain detail, almost no difference compared all set to Ultra.
-Of course, the benefit is tied to what kind of system you are running MSFS in, and the effect might change after future MSFS patches and optimizations by Asobo Studio.
-I do recommend reading the official How to improve the performance guide before continuing reading this.
+My kinda solid frames-per-second value increased noticeably, and I still maintained very good-looking graphics visuals and terrain detail, almost no difference compared all set to Ultra.
+Of course, the benefit is tied to what kind of system you are running MSFS in, and the effect might change by future MSFS patches and optimizations by Asobo Studio.

 Next, let’s tweak some Windows settings to force the operating system (Windows 10 version 2004 or Build 19041 or newer) to work as much as possible without stutters.
 Go to Game Mode and turn it On, so all priority is given to running games such as MSFS.
 From the right-hand side of the Game Mode menu select Graphics settings and open up Hardware-accelerated GPU Scheduling to be set On to reduce latency.
 Back in the Game Mode menu select Captures and for Background recording ensure it’s Off.